TaitoUnited/taito-cli/README.md

 ## Usage

-Run `taito b-help` to show a list of all predefined commands of taito-cli, and all custom commands of currently enabled plugins.
+Run `taito taito-help` to show a list of all predefined commands of taito-cli, and all custom commands of currently enabled plugins.
 Write `taito ` and hit tab, and you'll get autocompletion for all commands that are currently enabled (TODO dynamic autocomplete instead of static).
 Some of the plugins require authentication.
-If you encounter an authorization error, run `taito b-auth:ENV` to authenticate in the current context.
+If you encounter an authorization error, run `taito taito-auth:ENV` to authenticate in the current context.
 Note that your credentials are saved on the container image, as you don't need them lying around on your host file system anymore.

 *But is it fun to use?
 Oh, yes!
 Enable the **fun** plugin, run `taito fun-starwars` and grab a cup of coffee ;) TIP: To close telnet, press `ctrl`+`]` (or `ctlr`+`å` for us scandinavians) and type `close`.*